J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

       <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-jackson2.jpg" alt="Alt text" width="350" height="135">
 </div><br />

-And, yep, turns out about 18 years in *THE JACKET* have gone by...it accidentally became my own "personal brand" for IT and PM conferences, and whatever else I was doing.
+It was more commentary than observation, I think. 🤔 And she's right, turns out about 18 years in *THE JACKET* have gone by...it became my own "personal brand" for IT and PM conferences, or whatever else I was doing in the tech world.

 <table>
   <tr>